-Among the social functions held annually are the first year welcome weekend various wine and cheese nights, harbour cruises, barbecues, hospital parties, the 'Med Ball' and the Anzac Day sports day.
-A newsletter and an annual magazine are produced to which students and staff are encouraged to submit written articles.
+Among the social functions held annually are the first year welcome weekend, harbour cruises, barbecues, hospital parties, the 'Med Ball' and the Anzac Day sports day.

+A newsletter Idioglossia and an annual magazine are produced to which students and staff are encouraged to submit written articles.

-The Society maintains communication with all levels of Faculty through the President, Vice-President and Year representatives, while other Medsoc supported students hold positions in University government.
-These officers together with the Secretary, Treasurer, Shop Managers and other representatives, constitute the Society Executive which is elected annually.
+The Society maintains communication with all levels of Faculty through the President, Vice-Presidents and Year representatives, while other Medsoc supported students hold positions in University government.
+These officers together with the Secretary, Treasurer, Shop Managers and other representatives, constitute the Society Council which is elected annually.